absynce/Raven.Assure/README.md

 Incremental backups require [particular settings](https://ravendb.net/docs/article-page/3.0/csharp/server/administration/backup-and-restore#using-the-raven.backup-utility) in the RavenDB [server configuration](https://ravendb.net/docs/article-page/3.0/csharp/server/configuration/configuration-options).

+#### RemoveEncryptionKey

+    "Out": {
+      "RemoveEncryptionKey": true
+    }

+When this is set, the encryption key setting (`SecuredSettings["Raven/Encryption/Key"]`) in `Database.Document` files in the backup will be set to null.

+**Restore** will require the encryption key to be added back to the `Database.Document` files.
+If there are incremental backups, it will need to be added to the latest incremental `Database.Document` file.

+**To-do**
+- [ ] Add option to specify encryption key when restoring

 # CLI (`> assure in/out ...`)

     > assure [out|in] [config-name]